manikandan4/capturecrime/documentation/REFACTORING_SUMMARY.md

 ## Key Design Principles
 - **Material 3:** All UI follows Material 3 guidelines for color, typography, elevation, and spacing.
+- **Dependency Injection:** Uses Hilt for clean architecture, better testability, and proper separation of concerns.
 - **Persistence:** All user data (including images) is stored in a way that survives app restarts and redeploys.
-- **Separation of Concerns:** Data, UI, and business logic are cleanly separated.
+- **Separation of Concerns:** Data, UI, and business logic are cleanly separated with proper dependency injection.
 - **Accessibility:** All screens and actions are accessible and provide feedback.
-- **Maintainability:** Code is modular, well-commented, and easy to extend.
+- **Maintainability:** Code is modular, well-commented, and easy to extend with proper DI architecture.

 ---